Matidza/Algorithms/README.md

 The repository is organized into folders, each dedicated to a specific category of algorithms.
 Here are some of the main categories:

 - **Sorting Algorithms:** Implementations of popular sorting algorithms like Bubble Sort, Merge Sort, QuickSort, etc.
-- **Searching Algorithms:** Examples of searching algorithms such as Binary Search, Linear Search, etc.
+- **Searching Algorithms:** Examples of searching algorithms such as Binary Search, Linear Search, Binary Search, etc.
 - **Graph Algorithms:** Algorithms related to graph theory, including Depth-First Search (DFS), Breadth-First Search (BFS), Dijkstra's algorithm, etc.
 - **Dynamic Programming:** Solutions to problems using dynamic programming techniques.
 - **Miscellaneous:** Other algorithms and data structures.